A tax-efficient exit: time invested now pays off later

 Developing your tax plan

 The questions above can lead to a meaningful discussion about what tax planning alternatives are available to you and your business on an exit.
-A good tax advisor will be able to implement a tax plan that provides you with the most flexibility to cover a variety of exit scenarios and also take advantage of immediate planning options such as income splitting or asset protection strategies.
-A comprehensive tax plan may provide for all of the following:
+A good tax advisor will be able to implement a tax plan that provides you with the most flexibility to cover a variety of exit scenarios and also take advantage of immediate planning options.
+Some of the advantages of a comprehensive tax plan include:

 - Ability to extract and retain corporate profits not required for personal expenses on a tax-deferred basis for reinvestment into other opportunities while simultaneously allowing the operating company to be kept clean of passive assets which may permit the shares to qualify for the capital gains exemption on a share sale.

 - Multiplication of the lifetime capital gains exemption among family members.
-Each exemption that may be utilized can shelter in excess of $210,000 of income tax otherwise payable.
+Each exemption that may be utilized can shelter in excess of $225,000 of income tax otherwise payable for dispositions occurring in 2018.

 Stop taxes from taking too big a bite

 Many entrepreneurs are leaving significant sums of money with the taxman, when some planning will help preserve wealth.
-The remedy depends very much on the personal circumstances of the individual, the company, family members, other shareholders and other factors.
+A suitable plan depends very much on the personal circumstances of the entrepreneur, the company, family members, other shareholders and other factors and consequently requires a tailored approach.